samyuktsriram/LetsSpeakFrench/README.md

 There are also vocabulary assists, and the prompt can be changed for different types of conversions.

-There's no substitute for a qualified teacher and/or patient native speakers, but getting some live audio responses with questions can be quite helpful for practicing dialogues / getting more comfortable expressing ideas.
+There's no substitute for a qualified teacher and/or patient native speakers, but getting some live audio responses with questions can be quite helpful for practicing dialogues / getting more comfortable expressing ideas in your target language.

 ### Setup